JOGS: Joint Optimization of Pose Estimation and 3D Gaussian Splatting: Method

 Our initialization pipeline adopts a Structure-from-Motion (SfM) strategy similar in spirit to standard frameworks~\cite{schoenberger2016sfm}, but is independently implemented in a lightweight and modular manner tailored for downstream joint optimization.
 We extract \textit{Scale-Invariant Feature Transform} (SIFT)~\cite{2004Distinctive} descriptors and perform multi-view matching using \textit{Random Sample Consensus} (RANSAC)~\cite{10.1145/358669.358692} to estimate fundamental matrices.
 An initial camera pair with the highest number of correspondences is selected, and its relative pose is recovered via essential matrix decomposition.
 The 3D structure is then progressively expanded using \textit{Perspective-n-Point} (PnP)~\cite{article} pose estimation and multi-view triangulation.
 All camera poses and 3D points are jointly refined through global \textit{Bundle Adjustment} (BA)~\cite{10.5555/646271.685629} with robust cost functions to minimize reprojection errors.

-Unlike the standard 3DGS, our method reconstructs both the initial sparse point cloud and camera poses entirely from scratch, without relying on external tools or pose priors.
+Unlike the standard 3DGS, our method reconstructs both the initial sparse Gaussian points and camera poses entirely from scratch, without relying on external tools or pose priors.
 This design ensures compatibility with our joint optimization pipeline and provides greater control over reconstruction quality, sparsity, and initialization behavior.